A Minecraft Movie: Marketing

 The film's first teaser trailer, set to the Beatles's "Magical Mystery Tour", was released on September 4, 2024.
 Audience reactions to the teaser were noted as "divided" or "generally negative", with criticism for the CGI, design, and live-action nature of the film.
 Andrew Webster of The Verge said that besides its "unsettling imagery", it "looks like some silly family fun".
 Tom Power of TechRadar could not decide whether it was "drop-dead gorgeous or the stuff of nightmares".
 Markus Persson, the creator of Minecraft, praised the trailer on Twitter, saying "Ok i'm in Wow this is a weird feeling."
 Various clips and images from the trailer, such as the designs of a bleating pink sheep and a white llama, and Jack Black saying "I... am Steve", were ridiculed by online commenters.

 A second trailer, set to MGMT's "Time to Pretend", was released on November 19, to a more positive response from many viewers.
 A final trailer for the film was released on February 27, and a final teaser for the film was released on March 27.
 A few days before the film's release, a workprint version featuring incomplete visual effects and CGI, missing credits, and significant chroma key masking errors was leaked onto various piracy websites and spread on social media platforms such as Twitter.

+Mojang collaborated with various brands to create promotional products for the film, including action figures of the characters, "creeper green" vanilla milk from TruMoo, wallpaper themes for the Samsung Galaxy S25 and Samsung Electronics's smart TVs and smart refrigerators, and special Happy Meals offered by McDonald's.
+The unusual nature of these products, such as the "uncanny" appearance of the Jack Black action figure, garnered attention and some criticism, though the "Nether Flame Sauce" hot dipping sauce from the McDonald's promotion was lauded for its spice and suitability with Chicken McNuggets.

 Release

 Theatrical

-A Minecraft Movie had its official premiere at the Leicester Square in London, England, on March 30, 2025, and was released theatrically in IMAX in the United States by Warner Bros.
+A Minecraft Movie had its official premiere at the Leicester Square in London, England, on March 30, 2025, and was released theatrically in IMAX in the United States and Sweden by Warner Bros.
 Pictures on April 4.
-(Note: Attributed to multiple sources:) The release of the film coincided with Mojang's collaboration with various brands to create promotional products for the film, including action figures of the characters, "creeper green" vanilla milk from TruMoo, and special Happy Meals offered by McDonald's.
-The unusual nature of these products, such as the "uncanny" appearance of the Jack Black action figure, garnered both attention and some criticism, though the "Nether Flame Sauce" hot dipping sauce from the McDonald's promotion was lauded for its spice and suitability with Chicken McNuggets.
+(Note: Attributed to multiple sources:)

 Home media

 A Minecraft Movie was released for digital download on May 13, 2025, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on June 24.
+It was released on HBO Max on June 20.